"Sensitively led . . . ." The Baltimore Sun

 "delivered . . . with style and panache . . . " The Evening Standard (London)

 Symphonic debuts include the Pittsburgh Symphony Orchestra (USA), Nashville Symphony Orchestra (USA), Kammersymphonie Graz (Austria), Sao Paulo Symphony (Brazil), and Ensemble Eroica (London).
 Opera work includes Music Director for the premiere and tour of Opera for the Unknown Woman (Melanie Wilson/National Theatre), Music Director for the Garsington Youth Opera's performances at Garsington and The Royal Opera House Out Loud Festival, Music Director for Bloomsbury Opera, and she joins the staff in 2017 at The Royal Opera House, Covent Garden as Chorus Master for Monteverdi's Il ritorno d'Ulisse in patria.
-In 2018 she will also lead a project with the Royal Northern Sinfonia/Young Sinfonia.
+In 2018 she will debut with the Royal Northern Sinfonia (Sage Gateshead), lead a project with the RNS Young Sinfonia, and return to the Southbank Sinfonia (London).
+This summer she will spend two weeks leading the INSPIRE program with the National Youth Orchestra of Great Britain.

 Last season Karin was a cover conductor for the Royal Ballet, Covent Garden, conducted the Southbank Sinfonia, was on the Artistic Staff with the Britten-Pears Orchestra for their UK Tour, was Assistant Conductor to the 2016 BBC Proms Verdi Requiem under Marin Alsop, and was a guest speaker at UK's City of Culture Women of the World Festival (Hull).
 She was also conductor for the City of Birmingham Orchestra's Orchestra Leadership project.
 Past conducting highlights include her BBC Proms Plus and BBC Radio 3 debuts, successful concerts at the Cabrillo Festival for New Music, with the Orchestra of St. Johns in London, and Cover Conductor for the Baltimore Symphony Orchestra, Baltimore Opera, the Pittsburgh Symphony Orchestra, and the California Ballet.
 In 2012 Karin worked with Marin Alsop and the Sao Paulo Symphony at the Campos do Jordao Music Festival, and was subsequently invited to be the first Assistant Conductor for the organization, which included the orchestra's debut at the BBC Proms and Snape Proms (England), the Rheingau Musik Festiva (Germany), and the Concertgebouw (Amsterdam).